When your application has been denied, the next step is to request a Social Security Disability hearing with an administrative law judge (ALJ).

 If the decision is favorable, you should receive your first check approximately four to eight weeks after the decision.

-To schedule an appointment with an experienced Pennsylvania Social Security Disability hearings lawyer, contact McCormick and Vilushis.
+To schedule an appointment with an experienced Pennsylvania Social Security Disability hearings lawyer, contact McCormick & Vilushis LLC.
 There are no consultation fees and we charge no attorney’s fee unless we help you obtain benefits.